poppyjones/sikker/week1.md

 ### Technical Assumptions

-**Stuxnet**: The attck on the Iranian uranium enrichment plant!
+**Stuxnet**: The attack on the Iranian uranium enrichment plant!
 The Assumption was - "No USB keys, therefore no entry point".

 ## Security goals (CIA(AA))